bfidatadigipres/bfi-iiif-logging/docs/adr/0001-choice-of-rdbms.md

 #### Pros

 * Digirati has many years of experience designing, deploying, and maintaining PostgreSQL databases.
-* PostgreSQL will easily handle queries for more complex reporting reporting, due to the availability of powerful SQL features like windowing, partitioning, CTEs, etc.
+* PostgreSQL will easily handle queries for more complex reporting, due to the availability of powerful SQL features like windowing, partitioning, CTEs, etc.
 * PostgreSQL has a strong following in the container/cloud computing ecosystem, making troubleshooting, debugging, and implementation easier with the resources provided by the community.

 #### Cons